create3000/x_ite/docs/_posts/reference/browser-services.md

       </tr>
       <tr>
          <td>AutoUpdate</td>
          <td>Whether the update control of the browser should be done automatically or not.
-If true, animations will be disabled if x3d-canvas is not visible.<small class="blue">non-standard</small></td>
+If true, animations will be disabled if the &lt;x3d-canvas&gt; element is not visible. <small class="blue">non-standard</small></td>
          <td>Boolean</td>
          <td>false</td>
       </tr>